Canada to deploy troops, helicopters to help UN in Mali

 Four United Nations peacekeepers were killed and four wounded in late February when a mine exploded under their vehicle in central Mali.

+In response, Mali, Chad, Burkina Faso, Niger and Mauritania formed the so-called G5 Sahel force to re-establish control in lawless frontier regions in the Sahel, south of the Sahara, where terror groups have been able to flourish.
+Its numbers are expected to swell to 5,000 in the coming months.

-The peacekeeping mission, known by the acronym MINUSMA, currently has 12,000 military personnel and 1,900 police.
+The Mali peacekeeping mission, known by the acronym MINUSMA, currently has 12,000 military personnel and 1,900 police.

 They have been deployed in Mali since 2013 to counter the jihadist insurgency and general lawlessness.